Welcome to cape cornwall club

 Become a Member:

-- The various memberships entitle you to play in 6 competitions a week all year round, with their three main sections being Ladies’, Men’s, and Seniors’.
+- The various memberships entitle you to play in 6 competitions a week all year round, within three main sections being Ladies’, Men’s, and Seniors’.

 - Please get in touch on our contact page to enquire about our membership fees.